rylanharper/BELRAD/README.md

 <a href="https://your-site-domain.com/account/reset?id={{url_parts[5]}}&token={{url_parts[6]}}" class="button__text">Reset your password</a>
 ```

+4. There are a few "gotchas" in order for this project to work properly...
+First you must enable product metafields by going to `Settings > Metafields > Products` and creating a color metafield type.
+Once you create a product, scroll to the bottom to add in a metafield color swtach.
+You aslo need to make sure products that have a variety of colors all have the same name and a `productType` that matches that name of that product.
+Make sure you edit the URL handle (under the product's SEO section) to add in the color at the end of the url such as `your-product-name-light-blue`, etc.

-4. Lastly, make sure to populate your storefront with products and collections.
-Both products and collections must have titles, descriptions, and images.
-It is also recommended that products have prices, tags, and product-types filled out as well.
+5. Lastly, make sure to populate your storefront with products and collections.
+Make sure that your collections and products have titles, descriptions, and an image(s).
+Within your Products, add in prices, tags, product-types, and metafields.
 If you recieve an error upon start up, this is likely the reason.

 ## ⚡️ Installation